nohackjustnoobb/Raito-Sync/README.md

 # Better Manga Server

-Better Manga App / Server is an open-source project aimed at simplifying the process of reading manga.
+Better Manga App is an open-source project aimed at simplifying the process of reading manga.
 The project comprises two parts: front-end and back-end.
 This repository contains the back-end component of the project.
-The front-end interface can be found in the following repository: [Better-Manga-App](https://github.com/nohackjustnoobb/Better-Manga-App).
+The front-end interface can be found in the following repository: [Better-Manga-Web-Client](https://github.com/nohackjustnoobb/Better-Manga-Web-Client).

 ## Quick Start